SlackmasterFelipeCafe/SquamataReplaceCSV-Nulls/README.md

 **Squamata** is the largest order of reptiles, comprising lizards, snakes and amphisbaenians (worm lizards), which are collectively known as squamates or scaled reptiles.

-**SquamataReplaceCSV-Nulls** is a Jupyter notebook for reading a CSV file, replacing null vallues with a user selected value and writting a new CSV file.
+**SquamataReplaceCSV-Nulls** is a Jupyter notebook that reads a CSV file, checks to see if the CSV contains any null values, replaces any null vallues with a user selected value and writes a new CSV file.

 *"Birthing the tail that feeds it..."*